Skip to content

 0 5 10 15 20 Number of starred restaurants (Eat Out 2026) Stellenbosch & Franschhoek 19 Cape Town CBD/City Bowl 11 V&A Waterfront 6 Woodstock & Suburbs 7 Constantia 4 Camps Bay & Atlantic Seaboard 4 Rest of Western Cape 8 KwaZulu-Natal 3 Gauteng 5 Other provinces 3 3 stars 2 stars 1 star

-Two observations matter for someone trying to read this map.
-First, the Cape winelands (Stellenbosch + Franschhoek combined) hold the largest cluster of starred restaurants in South Africa, more than the Cape Town city itself if you collapse those two towns into one wine region.
-Second, the V&A Waterfront punches well above its physical footprint: at roughly 1.2 square kilometres of usable retail and dining space, it has six starred restaurants, a star density of roughly five stars per square kilometre, comparable to the most concentrated Michelin-starred districts in Tokyo or Paris.
+Two observations matter for anyone reading this map.
+The Cape Winelands (Stellenbosch and Franschhoek combined) hold the largest cluster of starred restaurants in the country, even more than the city of Cape Town itself if the two towns are treated as a single wine region.
+The V&A Waterfront, by contrast, punches well above its physical size.
+On roughly 1.2 square kilometres of usable shopping and dining space, it carries six starred restaurants.
+That works out to about five stars per square kilometre, a density comparable to the most concentrated Michelin neighbourhoods in Tokyo or Paris.

-Six stars per 1.2 square kilometres at the V&A Waterfront, a density that would be unremarkable in the 8th arrondissement of Paris and is genuinely extraordinary anywhere else on the African continent. capetowndata.com analysis Β· April 2026
+Six stars per 1.2 square kilometres at the V&A Waterfront.
+That density would be unremarkable in the 8th arrondissement of Paris.
+Anywhere else on the African continent, it is extraordinary. capetowndata.com analysis · April 2026

 Tasting menu prices in rand, euro and dollar, and what they actually buy

-The 2026 price grid below collapses what restaurants actually charge for their flagship menu, usually labelled "Experience," "Discovery," "Chef's Menu," or simply "Tasting."
-Wine pairings, where shown separately, can add 60–110% to the food cost.
-Service charge is typically 12.5–13.5% in South Africa and is treated as discretionary, though almost universally added to fine-dining bills.
+The 2026 price grid below summarises what each restaurant actually charges for its flagship menu, usually labelled "Experience," "Discovery," "Chef's Menu," or simply "Tasting."
+Where wine pairings are shown separately, they can add 60 to 110% to the food cost.
+Service charge is typically 12.5 to 13.5% in South Africa and is treated as discretionary, though almost universally added to fine-dining bills.

 The 2026 tasting-menu price grid